-In addition to the Elegoo kit, you also may use the components in the electronics room next to FAC302.
+You also may use the components in the electronics room next to FAC302.
 Some of the components like resistors and switches you may take an use as part of this class.
 Please feel free to use other components like Arduino shields etc. Be mindful that some components are more expensive and not as easily replaced and although consumables are a shared resource.

-You also have access to tools such as wire strippers, wire nippers, multimeters, and soldering stations which will be inventoried and collected back at the end of the semester.
+You also have access to tools such as wire strippers, wire nippers, multi-meters, and soldering stations which will be inventoried and collected back at the end of the semester.